-Students must contact the Finance office to select a payment plan and specify the desired number of months over which to extend (up to four months).
+Students must contact the Finance office at least 48 hours prior to the due date with the desired number of months over which to extend payment (up to four months).
 The application fee will be added to the student's open balance.
 The first payment-equal to the total balance due divided by the number of months selected for payment-is due prior to the first day of class.
+Failure to contact the Finance office 48 hours prior to the due date or failure to make the first payment by the tuition due date may result in a late fee.